History of Chianti: 20th century to modern day

-The 20th century saw peaks and valleys in the popularity of Chianti and eventually lead to a radical evolution in the wine's style due to the influence of the "Super Tuscans".
+The 20th century saw peaks and valleys in the popularity of Chianti and eventually led to a radical evolution in the wine's style due to the influence of the "Super Tuscans".
 The late 19th century saw oidium and the phylloxera epidemic take its toll on the vineyards of Chianti just as they had ravaged vineyards across Europe.
 The chaos and poverty following the Risorgimento heralded the beginning of the Italian diaspora that would take Italian vineyard workers and winemakers abroad as immigrants to new lands.
 Those that stayed behind and replanted, chose high yielding varieties like Trebbiano and Sangiovese clones such as the Sangiovese di Romagna from the nearby Romagna region.
-Following World War II, the general trend in the world wine market was for cheap, easy drinking wine, which saw a brief boom for the region.
-With over cropping and an emphasis on quantity over quality, the reputation of Chianti among consumers eventually plummeted.
+Following World War II, the general trend in the world wine market was for cheap, easy-drinking wine, which saw a brief boom for the region.
+With over-cropping and an emphasis on quantity over quality, the reputation of Chianti among consumers eventually plummeted.
 By the 1950s, Trebbiano (which is known for its neutral flavors) made up to 30% of many mass-market Chiantis.
 By the late 20th century, Chianti was often associated with basic mass-market Chianti sold in a squat bottle enclosed in a straw basket, called fiasco.
 However, during this same time a group of ambitious producers began working outside the boundaries of DOC regulations to make what they believed would be a higher quality style of Chianti.
 These wines eventually became known as the "Super Tuscans'.